MelonMarauda/Quests/README.md

 # Commands

+## Permissions
+- `quest.admin`
+Permission will provide access to all admin, completer and generator commands.
+- `quest.<permissionName>.<dateFormat>`
+Permission format for quests stored in `/quest list`.
+- `quest.<file>_<quest>`
+Permission format to prevent people from collecting multiple of the same quest.
+If set and a player has `/gquest` run against them for the specified quest then a new quest wont generate.

 ## Player
 - `/quest help`
   Lists the 3 player commands if they are not holding a scroll.
 If they are holding a scroll defined with help lines in the config it will then display those help lines.